How to be creative

 Creativity has many misconceptions from so-called "creative" careers, since those careers only represent a small portion of creative endeavors.

-While genius combines intelligence and creativity, legitimate creativity never requires inherent talent or advanced thought.
+Genius combines intelligence and creativity, but legitimate creativity never requires inherent talent or advanced thought.

 The great misconception about creativity is that it comes effortlessly: